| New

 attacked or discriminated against because of the kind of person

+they are.
 Get into groups

 or pairs and discuss the following questions.
 You might like to